Angular Triplet Loss-based Camera Network for ReID: Conclustion

-To address the data imbalance and domain gap challenges in ReID applications, this paper proposed \mynet, an adversarial camera network with an angular triplet loss.
-The ATL function performs beyond the Euclidean-distance-based triplet loss functions on various datasets to mitigate the effect of data limitation as well as data imbalance.
-For the domain gaps introduced by independent cameras, the adversarial camera network is devised to filter useless multi-camera information, which encourages feature extractor to learn pedestrian-discriminative-sensitive and multi-camera-invariant feature representations.
-The model is more robust to tolerate the noise introduced by cameras.
-Though ATL and ACN are targeted for ReID initially, they could be ported and implemented in other domain applications, especially triplet loss related or multi-view related use cases.
-In the future, we will extend our work to address the potential training instability problem in ReID.
+To achieve better performance and address multi-camera gap challenges in ReID applications, this paper proposed \mynet, an angular triplet loss-based camera network.
+AT performs beyond the Euclidean distance and cosine similarity based triplet loss functions on various datasets.
+For domain gaps introduced by multi-cameras, CN is devised to filter useless multi-camera information, which transfers features to pedestrian-discriminative-sensitive and multi-camera-invariant feature representations.
+The model is more robust to tolerate the noise from different cameras.
+Though AT and CN are targeted to ReID initially, they could be ported and implemented to other domain applications, especially triplet loss related use cases.
+In the future, we will improve the camera network in terms of structure and training strategy.